Set up to fail? Examining Australian parole compliance laws through a therapeutic jurisprudence lens

 Australia’s parole compliance regime through the lens of therapeutic jurisprudence

-(‘TJ’), which we argueprovides a valuable perspective for understanding how these
+(‘TJ’), which we argue provides a valuable perspective for understanding how these

 laws can operate to break or further entrench the cycle of recidivism.
 Our analysis